aantron/bisect_ppx/README.md

 Finally, you can exclude an entire file by putting `[@@@coverage exclude_file]` into its top-level module.
-However, whenever possible, it is recommended to exclude files by not preprocessing with Bisect_ppx to begin with.
+However, whenever possible, it is recommended to exclude files by not instrumenting with Bisect_ppx to begin with.